 Helping Clients Find Effective Debt Relief with Bankruptcy Protection & Foreclosure Defense

 We are Tampa bankruptcy attorneys practicing in the Middle District of Florida, Tampa Division.
 This includes the counties of Hillsborough, Pinellas, Manatee, Sarasota, Hardee, Hernando, Polk and Pasco.
-Our practice includes attorney representation of consumer and business bankruptcy in Chapter 7 bankruptcy, as well as foreclosure defense through Chapter 13 bankruptcy, as debt and foreclosure issues often arise in divorce and family law situations.
+Our practice includes attorney representation of consumer and business bankruptcy in Chapter 7 bankruptcy and it can stop foreclosure, as debt and foreclosure issues often arise in divorce and family law situations.
 As property is divided in divorce, and one household is divided into two, divorce sometimes has the unexpected consequence of creating serious financial issues leading to bankruptcy and/or foreclosure.
-We provide experienced Chapter 7 and Chapter 13 bankruptcy legal services, as well as Foreclosure Defense.
+We provide experienced Chapter 7 bankruptcy legal services, including preventing foreclosure through a Chapter 7 by discharging other debt.
 Even if you are not going through a divorce, if your debt is unmanageable or you are threatened by home foreclosure, contact our firm for an initial, no-charge discussion of your case.

 You can find debt relief through bankruptcy.
 Furthermore, bankruptcy has an added benefit of no tax consequences on your discharged debt.
 Going through a debt consolidation or payment program will often result in tax consequences if the amount you owe is reduced.
 The IRS considers this to be income, and the amount of the reduction will be added to your gross taxable income.